-The 9 Golden Visa alternatives nobody is talking about in 2023
+The 9 Golden Visa alternatives nobody is talking about in 2024

 Can’t spend more than 6 months per year in Portugal?
-Need the flexibility of a Golden Visa but don’t want to invest €350,000 or more?
-Then you must check out the Portugal HQA Visa here.
+And do you need the flexibility of a Portuguese Golden Visa, but don’t want to invest €500,000 in a Golden Visa Fund?

-Looking for cheaper alternatives to an EU Golden Visa in 2023?
 Discover the 9 alternative EU Residency Programs nobody is talking about – and why…

 Residency and citizenship by investment is a booming global industry.
 By as early as 2019, it was estimated to be a $21 billion industry growing at around 23% per year.
 Nigerian nationals alone spent over $1 billion on second and residency or citizenship in 2020 alone.